 - Amendments and supplements to the contract must be made in writing to be effective.
 The written form requirement can only be waived in writing.
 Transmission in text form, in particular by fax or e-mail, shall also be sufficient to comply with the written form requirement.

 - The law of the Federal Republic of Germany shall apply to the exclusion of the UN Convention on Contracts for the International Sale of Goods.
 The place of performance and jurisdiction for all disputes arising from and in connection with this contract shall be the registered office of MEXS GmbH for contracts with merchants.

-- Should any provision of these general terms and conditions of contract be or become invalid, the remaining provisions shall nevertheless remain valid.
-The same shall apply if these general terms and conditions of contract should contain a loophole requiring regulation.
+- Should any provision of these general terms and conditions of contract be or become invalid, the remaining provisions shall nevertheless be valid.
+The same shall apply if these General Terms and Conditions of Contract contain a loophole that needs to be regulated.

 Balgheim, 28 April 2017 MEXS GmbH - Download link